This man has been a Canadian citizen all his life. So why can't he renew his health card? | CBC News

 A warning for others

-Currie is hoping he'll have his proof of citizenship in September.
+Currie hopes he'll have his proof of citizenship in September.
 He'll renew his health card, then apply for his very first Canadian passport so he can celebrate his official citizenship with his wife during a trip to Hawaii.

 But in the meantime, he hopes others recognize the limitations surrounding the DND 419 and take steps to get the correct documents.